 All of these courses fulfill a university General Education requirement.
 Please see Current Students for equivalencies.

-The two one-hour Honors seminars include:
+The one-hour Honors seminar will be:

 The team-taught courses for the next academic year include: